Waino/python-Levenshtein/README.rst

 Introduction
 ------------

-The Levenshtein Python C extension module contains functions for fast computation of
+This fork extends the Levenshtein Python C extension module for fast computation of

-* Levenshtein (edit) distance, and edit operations
+* Pairwise Levenshtein (edit) distance between two lists of strings

-* string similarity

-* approximate median strings, and generally string averaging

-* string sequence and set similarity
+* Pruning thresholds using difference of string lengths and bag distance as lower bounds

-It supports both normal and Unicode strings.
+The extensions *require* Unicode strings.

-Python 2.2 or newer is required; Python 3 is supported.
+Python 2.7 or newer is required;

-StringMatcher.py is an example SequenceMatcher-like class built on the top of Levenshtein.
-It misses some SequenceMatcher's functionality, and has some extra OTOH.

-Levenshtein.c can be used as a pure C library, too.
-You only have to define NO_PYTHON preprocessor symbol (-DNO_PYTHON) when compiling it.
-The functionality is similar to that of the Python extension.
-No separate docs are provided yet, RTFS.
-But they are not interchangeable:

-* C functions exported when compiling with -DNO_PYTHON (see Levenshtein.h) are not exported when compiling as a Python extension (and vice versa)

-* Unicode character type used with -DNO_PYTHON is wchar_t, Python extension uses Py_UNICODE, they may be the same but don't count on it

 Documentation
 --------------